tests-always-included/wick/formulas/wick-base/README.md

 ### formula-template

 Process a formula's template file.
 Automatically detects the template engine by the filename extension.
 Writes results to stdout.
-(See [Bash concepts] for stdout; [templates] about templating.)
+(See [Bash concepts] for stdout; [templates] about the template system.)

-This is what `install-formula-file` may use when processing templates.
+This is what `wick-make-file` may use when processing templates.

     formula-template TEMPLATE